foundersandsurvivors/ap20-utils/basex-admin/src/basex-admin/bin/README.md

 Note the the dbname contains the string "FT", then a free text index will be created instead.

+The optional "rsync" option will pull the xml from the server designated as "xmlfiles-server" in your .ssh/config.

 ./do-all-basex-databases.sh info|reindex|export|backup|cleanup
 --------------------------------------------------------------